sisap-challenges/sisap-challenges.github.io/2025/index.md

 ## Frequently Asked Questions (FAQ)

-1. **What the 12-hour time limit includes?**
+1. **What does the 12-hour time limit include?**
- - Twelve hours is the wall clock for the evaluation process; i.e., we will _stop_ the container.
+ - Twelve hours is the wall clock for the evaluation process; i.e., we will _stop_ the container after these 12 hours.
  - Preparations based on space characteristics (training models, pivot selection, etc.) are not involved in the time limit but must be previously trained and distributed as part of the solution.
- - Preparations that treat each data item from the searched dataset, i.e., reduction of vector's dimensionality and LSH of data items, are meant to be made in the running container since the evaluation will carry out a random permutation of the dataset.
+ - Preparations that treat each data item from the searched dataset, for example by reducing a vector's dimensionality or hashing of data items, are meant to be made in the running container.
+The evaluation will be carried out on a random permutation of the dataset.

 <!--2. **Can I use precomputed models in my pipeline to avoid increasing the indexing time?**
   - Yes, you can do it.
 However, your solution will be run in a limited container; we do not garantize fast access to the network;